If you’re experiencing Low Sex Drive or other Sexual Issues,

 Start with 2-3 minutes once or twice a day (you can do them in the car, while watching TV or at your desk,) and try to build up to 10 minutes twice a day, although we realize that’s ambitious for many women.
 Do what you can, but do something.
 You’ll be better off today and down the road.
 If you’d like some help, listen to our instructional Kegel audio recordings below.

 The audio tracks below are intended to teach you how to do Kegel exercises, and to help you find the time and space to start a Kegel exercise program.
 You can do the exercises any time, any where — on the bus, on your bed or on your living room sofa.
 Each circuit features a different type of music so that you can vary your workout.
 The Introduction describes the program and then you can continue the series by listening to “What’s a Kegel and how to do one?”
 Once you feel as though you’ve mastered these first 2, you can go straight to the circuits.

 What’s a Kegel and how do I do one?

 So let’s try a Kegel now.

 5 minute circuit 2:

 10 minute circuit 1:

 10 minute circuit 2:

-There are many resources that support Kegel exercises from OBs who suggest building muscles during and after pregnancy, to menopause specialists who observe the discomfort of prolapse — a dropping down of the cervix into the vaginal cavity — as women age.
+Many practitioners support Kegel exercises including OBs who suggest building muscles during and after pregnancy and menopause specialists who observe the discomfort of prolapse — a dropping down of the cervix into the vaginal cavity — as women age.
 When it comes to sexual health, Kegels have been associated with greater arousal, increased lubrication, more robust sex drive, and enhanced orgasmic response.